PPL » Aircraft Tech Knowledge (A) » Turning Flight

 12.66.2 Define centripetal force.

-Centripetal force is the force that acts on an object moving in a circular path, which is directed towards the center of the circle.
+Centripetal force is the inward force that acts on an object moving in a circular path, directed towards the centre of the turn.

 12.66.4 Explain the components of lift which provide the: